malvikasingh14/Expense_Tracker_App_in_JS/README.md

 # Expense_Tracker_App_in_JS

-A basic app to track all our expense, it displays all your expenses in the form of a list.
+*A basic app to track all our expense, it displays all your expenses in the form of a list.*

-Stacks used:
-Frontend: HTML5 and CSS
-Backend: Javascript

 to run:
-Clone the repo
+1. Clone the repo
-and run the file called page.html
+2. run the file called page.html